Katabatic wind: Mechanism

 A katabatic wind originates from the difference of density of two air masses located above a slope.
 This density difference usually comes from temperature difference, though humidity may also play a role.
 Schematically, katabatic winds can be divided into two types for which the mechanisms are slightly different: the katabatic winds due to radiative cooling (the most common) and the fall winds.
+In general, colder air becomes denser than warmer air, which allows it to move downslope due to the gravity.

-In the first case, the slope surface cools down radiatively after sunset, which cools down the air near the slope.
-This cooler air layer then flows down in the valley.
-This type of katabatic is very often observed during the night in the mountains.
+In the first case, the slope surface cools down radiatively after sunset through radiative cooling, as ground loss heat, which cools down the air near the slope.
+This cooler air layer then flows down in the valley, producing the downslope wind that is easily observed at night in mountainous areas.
 The term katabatic actually often refer to this type of wind.

 In contrast, fall wind do not come from radiative cooling of the air, but rather from the advection of a relatively cold air mass to the top of a slope.
 This cold air mass can come from the arrival of a cold front (see Bora), or from the advection of cool marine air by a sea-breeze.